 The On Knowing Humanity Conference

-The On Knowing Humanity conference will bring together scholars from anthropology, theology, and social practice to discuss their common interests and potential collaboration on topics such as, the significance of humanity's unique creation for human personhood and the construction of culture; the underlying reasons for humanity’s destructive behavior toward self, others, and the environment; and the role that purpose and hope play in praxis.
+The On Knowing Humanity conference brought together scholars from anthropology, theology, and social practice to discuss their common interests and potential collaboration on topics such as, the significance of humanity's unique creation for human personhood and the construction of culture; the underlying reasons for humanity’s destructive behavior toward self, others, and the environment; and the role that purpose and hope play in praxis.

-The conference will address questions such as:
+The conference addressed questions such as:

 - What does it mean to study humanity from both scientific and theological perspectives?